mudita/MuditaOS/harmony_changelog.md

 ### Changed / Improved
 * Changed the refresh rate of the progress bar screen
 * Extended range of supported chargers.
+* Changed order of options in Settings menu.

 ## [2.7.0 2024-05-20]